 With Balthasar and Gaspar looking over his shoulders, Melchior studied the ancient text.
 Though Balthasar knew the stars, Melchior was expert in the old languages.
 His finger traced just below as he read.

-“Though you are small among the clans, out of you will come for me one who will rule….”
+“Though you are small among the clans, you will come for me, the one who will rule….”

-For Balthasar, Melchior and Gaspar, sleep came fitfully that night.
-Each had returned to his tent filled with the exhilaration and some fear of what might lie ahead.
-Each rose long before daylight, packed food, water, and a few belongings into dusty cloth bags.
-By dawn they had loaded a small wagon and hitched a reluctant beast to it, ready for the journey.
+Their sleep was fitful that night.
+Each had returned to his tent filled with exhilaration and a touch of fear for what might lie ahead.
+They rose long before daylight, packed food, water, and a few belongings into dusty cloth bags.
+By dawn they had loaded a small wagon and hitched a reluctant old horse to it, ready for the journey.
 Their travel out of Medes to Judea might be filled with bandits, freezing nights, and blisteringly hot days, but it was a journey they would willingly make.
-Their journey would require all their skills as learned men, men of science, Men of the Magoi.
+It would would require all their skills as learned men, men of science, Men of the Magoi.
 Gaspar was the most gifted in the arts of magic.
-His skill could be the difference between life and death.
-Between living to know the truth and dying in the angst of not knowing if their journey would have revealed the truth.
+His skill might be the difference between life and death– between living to know the truth and dying with the angst of never learning if it was true.